WujiangXu/wujiangxu.github.io/_pages/about.md

     <p>Your City, State 12345</p>

 news: true # includes a list of news items
-latest_posts: true # includes a list of the newest posts
+latest_posts: false # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

 In Fall 2024, I will be a Ph.D. student at [Rutgers University](https://newbrunswick.rutgers.edu/) and am forunate to be supervised by Prof. [Yongfeng Zhang](http://www.yongfeng.me/).
 Currently, I am a senior machine learning engineer at FinTech company [Ant Group](https://www.antgroup.com/en).

 My research interests lie at LLMs for Recommendation System, Cross-domain Recommendation.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.